lizlam/hanny-the-penguin/src/stories/which-came-first.md

 ---
-title: 'Which Came First: The Penguin or the Egg?'
+title: 'Which Came First, the Penguin or the Egg?'
 slug: 'which-came-first'
+cover_img: '/drawings/hanny-room.jpg'
 ---

 Hanny the penguin was pacing around her room one day.
 Thinking in her head, "Which came first, the penguin or the egg?"